 Possibly the best shade tree for fall colors ranging from gold to burnt orange to red; shapely and neat, a truly stately tree; adaptable to soils, but dislikes air pollution and compaction; every landscape should have a place for one of these aristocrats

-Sugar Maple has green foliage throughout the season.
+Sugar Maple has rich green deciduous foliage on a tree with an oval habit of growth.
 The lobed leaves turn outstanding shades of yellow, orange and red in the fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Sugar Maple is a dense deciduous tree with a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance tree, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
 It has no significant negative characteristics.

 Sugar Maple is recommended for the following landscape applications;

 Planting & Growing